Home / 5G / Protocols / PHY / PDCCH

 PDCCH formats and operational variants

 PDCCH does not use numbered channel formats in the same way PUCCH does.
-In practice, engineers usually compare control-delivery variants such as monitoring type, search-space role, and aggregation behavior.
+In practice, the useful comparisons are control-delivery variants such as monitoring type, search-space role, and aggregation behavior.

 How PDCCH connects to numerology, BWP, and data channels